Decimal comma or decimal point?

 Some of them, especially French, use a space to separate thousands (rather than a decimal point), but not necessarily when referring to millions (and of course you need to use non-breaking spaces to make sure the number doesn’t get split-up over the end of a line).

 5 000 000

-So the usual approach when translating is to convert numbers according the language in question.
-But it’s not easy to say whether these conventions are language-specific or country-specific.
-And there’s a third possibility: that they are system-specific, meaning that even within one language there are times when you would use one system or another, or even mix them.
+So the usual approach when translating is to convert numbers according to the language in question.
+But sometimes it’s not easy to say whether these conventions are language-specific or country-specific.
+And there’s a third possibility: that they are system-specific, meaning that even within one language there are times when you could use one system or another, or even mix them.

 10.5 feet (3,20 metres), or

 This works quite well in tables, but can be confusing in prose, especially if some of the numbers have no units.
 Aesthetically, including both the decimal comma and decimal point can appear to be confused, even if most engineers will make sense of it.

 The ISO (International Organization for Standardization) and CEN (Comité Européen de Normalisation) both specify that “the decimal sign shall be a comma”, whatever the language, so they would write 3,20 m and 1,48 bar.

 For more detailed information (ISO Login required): PDF